Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 September 2025 11.30.24 UTC
+- WIB: Jumat, 5 September 2025 12.26.37 UTC
-- WITA: Jumat, 5 September 2025 12.30.24 UTC
+- WITA: Jumat, 5 September 2025 13.26.37 UTC
-- WIT: Jumat, 5 September 2025 13.30.24 UTC
+- WIT: Jumat, 5 September 2025 14.26.37 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: inspirational
+Kategori: nature